-RESP WITHDRAWAL - T4A SLIP
+RESP WITHDRAWAL - T4A SLIP / RELEVÉ 1

-A withdrawal of grants or income from a RESP will be followed by the issuance of a T4A slip in the name of the plan beneficiary.
+A withdrawal of grants or income from a RESP will be followed by the issuance of a T4A slip and RL-1 (if you are a Quebec resident) in the name of the plan beneficiary.
 Withdrawals of capital from a RESP are not subject to income tax.